The Headlines and Key Facts of 1968

-The first of numerous U.S. commercial jet airplanes is hijacked and forced to fly to Cuba.
+The first of numerous U.S. commercial jet airplanes are hijacked and forced to fly to Cuba.

 The first emergency 911 telephone system is installed in New York.

-National Turn in Your Draft Card Day features burning of draft cards and war protest rallies at many U. S. campuses.
+National Turn in Your Draft Card Day features the burning of draft cards and war protest rallies at many U. S. campuses.